-Competitive Freerunner, Parkour Athlete, and 4-Time American Ninja Warrior
+Competitive freerunner, parkour athlete, and 4-time American Ninja Warrior competitor

 Elet Hall is a competitive athlete and Lyme survivor.
-The parkour expert is a four-time competitor on American Ninja Warrior, where he is known as “The Natural” for his seemingly effortless runs.
-The first two years he successfully made it to the Las Vegas finals despite suffering from undiagnosed Lyme disease.
+The parkour expert was a four-time competitor on American Ninja Warrior (ANW), dominating both regional and national level contests and earning him the label “The Natural” for his seemingly effortless runs.
+The first two years on ANW, he successfully made it to the Las Vegas finals despite suffering from undiagnosed Lyme disease.
 Shortly after the 2013 finals, he woke up one day with facial paralysis and his joints and limbs numbed with fatigue.
-After being diagnosed and successfully treated for Lyme disease, he again returned in 2014 to triumph in his third attempt at the competition.
-After dominating Stage 1 and Stage 2 of the national finals, Elet finally succumbed to the floating doors in Stage 3, coming in 2nd place in his third attempt at the competition.
+After being diagnosed and successfully treated for Lyme disease, he again returned in to triumph in the competition but has since retired to focus on free running and his work as a coach and personal trainer.

 “I’ve had a lot of people ask me to share my Lyme disease story and how I manage athletics with chronic Lyme disease.
 Here it is … My experience with lyme disease began when I was brushing my teeth on a slow summer morning.
 I had just returned from Myrtle Beach, SC, which I had been visiting with some friends.
 As I looked into the mirror and began to show the teeth I was to brush my heart rate increased.
 I couldn’t smile, not normally anyway.
 The left side of my mouth wouldn’t move — frozen (though my mind was anything but!).
 I tried to raise an eyebrow as I attempted to recall a cause.
 I was on muscle relaxers for whiplash?
 I could’ve had a stroke?
 What is it?